galwiner/blog/content/posts/arithmatic-on-quantum/index.md

 ![adder_classiq](adder_in_classiq.jpg)

 This is a quantum circuit diagram.
-Each line is a quantum register, which in principal can represent multiple qubits but in this example each one is a single qubit, so what we are looking at is a 4 qubit circuit.
-The quantum logic gates operating on the qubits are all controlled-not (also called controlled-Z) gates.
-The solid dots are the control qubits and the open circle with a plus sign is the target qubit.
-Note there can be multiple controls qubits.
-I could go through the logic

-I used The truth table for a multi-controlled X gate:
+Each line is a quantum register, which in principal, can represent multiple qubits.
+In this example, each is a single qubit, so we are looking at a 4-qubit circuit.
+The elements appearing on the lines are quantum logic gates operating on the qubits.
+There are many kinds of these, but here they are all controlled-not (also called controlled-Z) gates.
+Their operation is to flip 1 to 0 (and vice versa) if the control qubits are all set to 1.
+The solid dots are the control qubits, and the open circle with a plus sign is the target qubit.
+Note there can be multiple control qubits.
+I could go through the truth table of this circuit, showing this is indeed a full adder whose inputs are q0 and q1 and carry-in and carry-out registers are q2 and q3.
+Because this post is getting too long as it is,  you can take it as an exercise or take my word for it.

-What if I want to add registers with more?
+There's one crucial point to remember here.
+It's a point that has nothing to do with how you compute 1+1 on a quantum computer and everything to do with what a quantum computer actually does.
+As I have already mentioned, each of the registers appearing on this diagram is a qubit.
+It's not a bit, taking the values 1 or 0.
+It can take the superposition value \\(\ket{q} = \alpha\ket{0} + \beta \ket{1} \\) where \\(\alpha, \beta\\) are complex numbers.

+So this is how you would compute the addition of two binary digits encoded onto single qubits on a quantum computer.
+There are many open questions left.
+For example: how would you implement a two qubit gate like the ones shown in the circuit representation.
+But that's a question I would prefer addressing in a separate post.
+Another question is: what if I want to add together numbers greater than 1 or 0, what then?
+In such a case, like in any digital computer, you'd need more (qu)bits to represent the number.

+### Classiq and the automated synthesis of quantum circuits

+Building quantum circuits to implement some algorithm is a non-trivial task.
+The simple adder circuit I show above was synthesized using the [Classiq platform](https://platform.classiq.io/).
+This is all a shameless plug, as [Classiq](https://www.classiq.io/) is the company I work for.
+But I suppose a personal blog is one big shameless self-promotion anyway, so it makes sense.

+In any case, the idea with algorithmic synthesis is to automate and abstract away some of the work at the level of single qubits, so you can actually do complex tasks.

+In fact designing complex quantum circuits will become quite impossible once the qubit number becomes large.
+As an example, see what the Classiq platform generates for the same simple adder as above, but each input register has three qubits (so it can represent the addition of 7 +7).

 ![adder_classiq_3qb](classiq_adder_3qb.jpg)

-Note, importantly, that doing so will get you something more involved than a classical-logic implementation.
+The circuits quickly become unwieldy as the number of qubits increase.
+Requiring some measure of clever automation.

 ### Uncomputation and garbage collection

-In principle that's true.
-At least if all you want to do is a single computation that does not feed into the next algorithmic step.
-That would be a very bad use case for a quantum computer, though.
+I described how quantum logic gates can be used to create a full adder circuit, but also tried to hint to the fact that's not the whole story.
+If all you want to do is a single computation that does not feed into the next algorithmic step, there really isn't any more to be said.
+But that would be a terrible use case for a quantum computer.
 Unless your arithmetic step is the last one in the quantum circuit, it feeds into other algorithmic building blocks.
-If that is the case, you will end up with some unavoidable house keeping.
+If that is the case, you will end up with some unavoidable housekeeping to do.

-If we have uncomputation [wiki](https://en.wikipedia.org/wiki/Uncomputation).

-Like the encoding of digits as positions on a set of cogs, or as on the orientation of magnetic segments on a piece of tape,
+Suppose we have qubits that are not representing data (the input registers) but help the computation in some way (sometimes known as ancillary or helper qubits).
+In that case, they can become entangled with the computation.
+At first thought, so what?
+The issue is simply ignoring these qubits is like measuring them.
+If they are entangled with your computation results, that can affect the result you get.
+I may write a post on uncomputation at some point, but for now, I will just point to the [wiki](https://en.wikipedia.org/wiki/Uncomputation) entry on it.
+If you know uncomputation is needed, you can extend the circuit and "unwind" the entanglement between ancillary and data qubits.
+This way, they become independent, and you don't need to care about measuring the ancillae.
+Moreover, if you uncompute, those qubits become free again.
+They can be used as a resource in further work done by the quantum computer.
+This is another crucial example of what automatic circuit synthesis, as done by the Classiq platform, make quantum algorithm synthesis more tractable.

-## Imagined Qubit architectures
+## Conclusion

-Even with additional sophistication, we should get 1+1 on a quantum computer out of the way.
-To do so we should select a specific qubit architecture.
-I don't feel like going into the nuts and bolts of any qubit in particular (in this post).
-So let's invent a qubit type.
-It's not dissimilar to existing qubit types but if I don't name it I don't have to explain anything real, like resonance frequencies or interaction rates or other things of this sort.
-Our imagined register of qubits will be made from a series of potential wells, each containing one spin in its ground state.
-We can flip the direction of the spin using our control electronics.
-We can also create a bias (electric) field such that spins want to tunnel out of their well and go to the next well.
+Computing 1+1=2 ended up being far less exciting than one may have hoped.
+There's no quantum magic in this implementation; it's merely a full-adder.
+Much more can be said, though.
+We can discuss how quantum logic has to be reversible, unlike classic logic.
+We can explain how single- and multi-qubit gates' hardware implementation looks in different hardware platforms.
+We can muse about the intricacies of synthesizing circuits efficiently and comment on when running deep quantum circuits with many operations in sequence will be realistic.
+But all these things are best kept for another time.